 The Department of Mental Health and Addiction Services (DMHAS) promotes and administers comprehensive, recovery-oriented services in the areas of mental health treatment and substance abuse prevention and treatment throughout Connecticut.
 The DMHAS prevention system is designed to promote the overall health and wellness of individuals and communities by preventing or delaying substance use.
 Prevention services are comprised of six key strategies including information dissemination, education, alternative activities, strengthening communities, promoting positive values, and problem identification and referral to services.

 The Prevention Training Program of The Consultation Center provides training in the theory, design, implementation, and evaluation of community-based preventive interventions.
 The goal of the program is to enhance the capacity of professionals and organizations to deliver effective, high quality preventive programs to identified populations across the lifespan.
 Trainers in this series have extensive experience in prevention.
 The Consultation Center is a cooperative endeavor of the Department of Psychiatry, Yale University School of Medicine, The Consultation Center, Inc., and the Connecticut Mental Health Center and has provided prevention training, services and research for over 25 years.

 Created in 1989, The Governor's Prevention Partnership is a not-for-profit partnership between state government and business leaders with a mission to keep Connecticut's youth safe, successful and drug-free.
-Co-chaired by Governor M. Jodi Rell and David Fusco, President, Anthem Blue Cross and Blue Shield Connecticut Market, The Partnership provides leadership and services to help schools, communities, youth organizations, colleges and businesses create and sustain quality programs in five core areas:
+Co-chaired by Governor M. Jodi Rell and David Fusco, President, Anthem Blue Cross and Blue Shield Connecticut Market, The Partnership provides leadership and services to help schools, communities, youth organizations, colleges and businesses create and sustain quality programs in five core areas.